We provide total solutions for entrepreneurs

 Six Considerations to register a Taiwan Company

 Starting a business is no small task.
 Starting a business in a foreign country is even harder.
-To get you started, we have made a list of six important things to start thinking about as you begin.
+To get you started, we have made a list of six considerations as you begin to register a company in Taiwan.
 If you ever feel that you need help, our team of accounting and consulting professionals stand ready to assist you with any part of this process.

 Choosing a good Chinese business name is a good start for your business.
 There are several ways to choose a Chinese name.
 Before you pick one, we suggest reading the article link below.
-We can help you create a Chinese company name by the sound and by the meaning based on your English company name.
+We can help you create a Chinese company name by using the sound and meaning of your English company name.

 3. Branch Office of the foreign company

-What’s the legal difference between a branch office and a subsidiary when establishing a commercial presence abroad?
+What’s the legal difference between a limited company and a branch office?

 1. No minimum assigned capital is required for setting up a branch office

-Comparison of Limited Company, Company Limited by Shares and Close Company?
+Topic 2: Comparison of Limited Company and Company Limited by Shares

-Limited company is a type of company organized by one or more shareholders, each of whom has limited liability for the company, limited by the amount of capital contributed by the shareholders.
+1. A limited company is a company organized by one or more shareholders, each of whom has limited liability for the company, limited by the amount of capital contributed by the shareholders.
 Most one-person investors choose the limited company as the form of incorporation.
 A limited company is not required to have a form of "shareholder meeting".
 Shareholders can agree with the company's affairs by issuing "the consent of shareholder agreement".

-Limited company by shares is a type of company that is organized by two or more natural person shareholders or one or more governmental or corporate shareholders, and divides the entire capital into "shares".
+A Limited company by shares is a company organized by two or more natural person shareholders or one or more governmental or corporate shareholders, and divides the entire capital into "shares".
 Basically, the shareholders are responsible for the company according to the amount of shares they hold.
 A company limited by shares must have a form "director meeting" and "shareholder meeting".

 2. The advantages of Limited Company and Company Limited by Shares